CFM37650 - Loan relationships: ‘hybrid’ securities with embedded derivatives: bifurcation: examples of bifurcation

 The mechanics of ‘bifurcation’ and the amounts apportioned to the loan and the derivative components would - for A Ltd - be the same if A Ltd lent £1m to B Ltd for 3 years at 5 per cent interest, on terms that the redemption amount exactly tracked the value, up or down, of the ordinary shares in B Ltd’s parent company, X plc.
 Where A Ltd is not a financial concern, it would be required to account separately for the loan and the embedded ‘contract for differences’.

 For B Ltd, the asset-linked security represents a hybrid instrument, not a compound financial instrument - it has a debtor loan relationship containing an embedded derivative (related to the value of X plc’s shares) rather than an equity component linked to its own share capital.
-So, just like A Ltd, B Ltd must account for the embedded derivative at fair value.
-And, just like A Ltd, it will ideally value the embedded contract for differences on the basis of the derivative’s own terms; but, where that is not possible, it will use the difference between the overall fair value of the instrument and the value of the financial liability.
+So if B Ltd applied IAS39 then it would typically bifurcate the embedded derivative and measure it at fair value, just like A Ltd. And, just like A Ltd, it will ideally value the embedded contract for differences on the basis of the derivative’s own terms; but, where that is not possible, it will use the difference between the overall fair value of the instrument and the value of the financial liability.